trisulnsm/dinodoc/trisuldocs/docs/ug/reports/readymade.md

 ### Endpoints and Applications Report

-*Endpoints and Applications* Report type in Trisul provides insights into IP-level traffic analysis, Conversation analysis and Security alaerts.
+*Endpoints and Applications* Report type in Trisul provides insights into IP-level traffic analysis, Conversation analysis and Security alerts.
 The *Endpoint* report includes total bandwidth used by the IP, Receive/Transmit bandwidth of IP, Top applications used, Top conversations with other hosts, Alert types, Source & Destination IP, and Latest Malware Alerts.

 And *Application* report type offers insights into port-level traffic analysis, Application usage and Traffic patterns including total bandwidth for the port number, In and Out traffic, Top hosts by total volume, Top applications, Top server hosts, Top client hosts, Top external hosts, Top tags, and Top flows.